cordbleibaum/ArcDPS-Timer/Readme.md

 ### hash-library
 [hash-library](https://github.com/stbrumme/hash-library) is a hashing library, that is licensed with the Zlib license.
 It is included as git submodule

+### arcdps-extension
+[arcdps-extension](https://github.com/knoxfighter/arcdps-extension) is a arcdps extension library under MIT license.
+It is included as git submodule